k8spatterns/examples/README.md

 * [Configuration Resource](configuration/ConfigurationResource/README.adoc) -

-* [Configuration Template](configuration/ConfigurationTemplate/README.adoc) - an example how to use a template configuration `standalone.xml` which is processed with a template processed and filled with data from `ConfigMap` before a Wildly server is started.
+* [Configuration Template](configuration/ConfigurationTemplate/README.adoc) - an example how to use a template configuration `standalone.xml` which is processed with a template processed and filled with data from `ConfigMap` before a Wildfly server is started.

 * [Immutable Configuration](configuration/ImmutableConfiguration/README.adoc) - several examples how to use immutable configuration containers for application configuration.
 This includes examples for the plain Docker case and for Kubernetes.